streamlit/streamlit/docs/troubleshooting/clean-install.md

    pip install streamlit
    ```

-   Or if you want to create an easily-reproducible environment, replace `pip` with `pipenv` every time you instal something:
+   Or if you want to create an easily-reproducible environment, replace `pip` with `pipenv` every time you install something:
    ```sh
    pipenv install streamlit
    ```